rectorphp/getrector-com/data/blog/posts/2021/2021-01-25-introducing-composer-json-rector-rules.md

 updated_since: '2022-04'
 updated_message: |
     Since **Rector 0.12** a new `RectorConfig` is available with simpler and easier to use config methods.

+deprecated_since: '2022-09'
+deprecated_message: |
+    This feature was never used apart the initial PR.
+The migration requires sensitive manual approach to the composer changes and such automation is not practical.
+    <br><br>
+    For these reasons, since **Rector 0.14.1** this was removed.
 ---

 What is the first step you do if you want to upgrade a package?
 You change `composer.json` and update it.
 Easy, right?